HomeDev GuideAPI Reference

 Retrieve a composite WorkflowItem

-You can retrieve a specific instance of a Composite WorkflowItem, which was previously added through the platform, via the Get<TExtension>(WorkflowItemId) method.
+You can retrieve a specific instance of a Composite WorkflowItem, which was previously added through the platform, with the Get<TExtension>(WorkflowItemId) method.
 This method accepts an instance of the WorkflowItemId class, which identifies the particular WorkflowItem to be retrieved.
 It returns an instance of the Composite\<WorkflowItem,TExtension> class corresponding to that identifier.

 IWorkflowItemService workflowItemService;